-Despite two summits and one historic meeting at the Korean border, the future of the US-North Korea talks is uncertain.
+Despite two summits in 2018 and 2019, and then a historic meeting at the Korean border, the future of the US-North Korea talks look bleak.

 Here's an overview of a saga that has at times threatened nuclear war.

 The Korean peninsula was divided after World War Two and the North developed an authoritarian form of government.

 Isolated globally, it saw nuclear weapons as a deterrent against a world it believed was seeking to destroy it.

 Probably.
 Pyongyang has carried out six nuclear tests.